 Principle 2 - Ensure that the administrative structures used have the correct incentives to ensure that benefits can be made conditional on performance.

-Without conditionality, desired behaviours are unlikely to be promoted.
+Without conditionality, desired behaviours are unlikely to be promoted (this is one principle).

 The Commune Councils are unlikely to be ideally suited to this role since they are directly elected by the benefit recipients, and because of overlap with their other mandates.
-Hence linking REDD+ benefits to e.g. the Commune Development Fund process may give sub-optimal results.
+Hence linking REDD+ benefits to e.g. the Commune Development Fund process may give sub-optimal results. (this is another principle)

 Local community participants and organisational structures